tw2113/blogroll-block/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Changelog ==

+= 1.2.0 - 2021-04-09 =
+* Added: Support for showing bookmarks' rating
+* Added: Support for showing bookmarks' image
+* Added: Support for showing bookmarks' name with image

 = 1.1.0 - 2021-03-13 =
 * Added: Live preview in the editor.